 What happens after you avoid service for a few weeks after the petition is filed?

-If you avoid service, the next steps in the case will likely be determined by the judge.
-Let's put ourselves in the position of your spouse and their attorney.
-Once the petition is filed and prepared by the court clerk for service, your spouse will hire a process server to head to the courthouse and pick up the paperwork for service upon you.
-Your spouse will give the process server the address where you are likely to be found for service.
+Once you successfully avoid service, the subsequent steps in the case will likely fall under the purview of the judge.
+Let's put ourselves in the shoes of your spouse and their attorney.
+After filing the petition, your spouse will hire a process server to retrieve the paperwork from the courthouse for service upon you.
+They will provide the process server with the address where you will likely be found.

 Substituted methods of service

 If your spouse cannot personally serve you with divorce papers, she must go to court and tell the judge about her efforts.
-The affidavit filled out by the process server will be included, along with a motion to have you served with a substituted method of service.
+The affidavit filled out by the process server will be included, along with a motion to have you served with a substitute service method.
 There are multiple ways to do this.
 The most obvious would be to have a copy of the petition with the citation left at the residence where you are staying.
 If, for instance, you told your ex-spouse that you were staying at a friend's house and your car has been seen there every day for the past month, the judge would likely allow your spouse to serve you this way.

 The process server would come by the house, and leave the petition on the doorstep, in the mailbox, or with your friend.
 At that point, it is inconsequential whether or not you read the paperwork, learn what your spouse is alleging, and any other details of the case.
 All that matters is that the process server follows the court's instructions and then reports back to the judge with a citation showing that he followed the method of service ordered by the judge.
 Once that is accomplished, service will have been perfected, and the divorce can proceed.